amritsingh99/ajitagupta/README.md

 Life is like a river.
 It's moving and you can be at the mercy of the river if you don't take deliberate, conscious action to steer yourself in a direction you have predetermined.
 If we don't consciously direct our own minds and states our environment may produce undesirable haphazard states.
 The results can be disastrous.
 Thus, it's critical we stand guard at the door of our mind and daily represent things to ourselves.
 We must daily move forward in one direction.

-Follow these [guidelines](https://github.com/ajitagupta/becomingasoftwareprofessional) and subscribe to great quality content on Medium under [Better Programming](https://betterprogramming.pub/), [Level Up Coding](https://levelup.gitconnected.com/) or [Dev Genius](https://blog.devgenius.io/).
+Follow these [guidelines](https://github.com/ajitagupta/becomingasoftwareprofessional) and subscribe to daily quality content on Medium under [Better Programming](https://betterprogramming.pub/), [Level Up Coding](https://levelup.gitconnected.com/) or [Dev Genius](https://blog.devgenius.io/).

 ### Moving on to a Senior Software Engineering Position